Ethics of Research Involving Human Participants

 14.2 Special Requirements for REB Review of Clinical Trials

-In Phase I and II trials the HIC must be satisfied that the appropriate hospital and clinical resources are available for safe conduct of the trial and will require assurance by the relevant hospital ethics/resource committees that such resources are available before approving the protocols.
+In Phase I and II trials, the REB must be satisfied that the appropriate hospital and clinical resources are available for safe conduct of the trial and will require assurance by the relevant hospital ethics/resource committees that such resources are available before approving the protocols.

-The HIC requests investigators to identify real or perceived conflicts of interest as part of the application process.
+Normally, REBs requests investigators to identify real or perceived conflicts of interest as part of the application process.
 The budgets of clinical trials are examined to assure that ethical duties concerning conflict of interest are respected.
-In keeping with the TCPS, finders fees are prohibited.
-Physicians' fees for services rendered as part of a clinical trial or for prescreening potential participants by the referring physician are limited to the standard rates authorized by the Medical Care Plan (MCP).
+In keeping with the TCPS2, finders fees are prohibited.
+Physicians' fees for services rendered as part of a clinical trial or for pre-screening potential participants by the referring physician are limited to the standard rates authorized by the Medical Care Plan (MCP).

 14.3 Placebo Controls in Clinical Trials